catherinepollard/futurenhs-platform/docs/architecture/decisions/0002-observability-tools-and-strategy.md

 Azure Monitor pulls in logs via its Metrics API
  - We can use Log Analytics in the Azure portal to write log queries and interactively analyze log data
  - We can use the Application Insights analytics console in the Azure portal to write log queries and interactively analyze log data from Application Insights.

-NOTE: Log Analytics pricing - 31 days free.
-If required, can be retained after this for £0.097 per GB per month(NOTE: Presume this need to be set manually by us in settings somewhere if needed)

 ### Alerting
 Alerts will be configured through Azure Monitor.